 Beth Willard-Patton, Associate Director

-Beth began as the conservancy’s Development Director in 2014, helping to expand Foothills Conservancy’s base of private support from people and businesses with strong ties to our eight-county region.
-As Associate Director, she helps to raise awareness for the conservancy through outreach, fundraising and events.
+Beth grew up on a 300-acre century farm that’s been in her family since the 1800s.
+With strong ties to the land, when she began as the conservancy’s Development Director in 2014 to lead Foothills Conservancy’s fundraising efforts and expand their base of private support, she knew she’d found her dream job.
+In 2018 she moved into the Associate Director role where she continues to help raise awareness for the conservancy’s conservation mission while assisting the Executive Director.
 Beth graduated from the University of North Carolina, Wilmington with a BS in Business and Accounting and has more than 15 years of professional experience in marketing, accounting, grant management, and event direction.
 Beth and her husband Corey reside in Morganton with their daughter and son.

 Tom Kenney, Land Protection Director

 Tom has been on staff with Foothills Conservancy since March 2000.
 He holds a Master’s degree in Natural Resource Analysis & Geographic Information Systems from Saint Mary’s University in Minnesota and a Bachelor’s degree in Chemistry from N.C.
 State University.
 With a background in conservation planning and 19 years of experience securing agreements for the purchase or donation of lands and conservation easements, he works with landowners and partners to save significant land, waters, and farmland of the Blue Ridge Mountains and foothills.
 Tom serves on the South Mountains State Park Advisory Committee and Catawba River Wildlife Coalition.
 He and wife Wendy live in Morganton.
 He enjoys canoeing, hiking, and experiencing nature often in Pisgah National Forest and the South Mountains as well as gardening and travel.